IchanP/thesis-docs/README.md

 ## cAdvisor + prometheus setup

-The docker compose file in the `cadvisor` folder contains everything needed to run cAdvisor on your machine in a docker container. cAdvisor monitors the whole machine (all running containers) so you can through the web UI easily select the container on `http://localhost:8080/docker` want to inspect in real-time.
+The docker compose file in the `cadvisor` folder contains everything needed to run cAdvisor on your machine in a docker container. cAdvisor monitors the whole machine (all running containers) so you can through the web UI easily select the container on `http://localhost:8080/docker` you want to inspect in real-time.

 **NOTE**: cAdvisor's web ui is accessible on `http://localhost:8080/` **NOTE**: Prometheus's web ui is accessible on `http://localhost:9090/`